damballa/parkour/README.md

 Parkour’s documentation is divided into a number of separate sections:

-- [Introduction][intro] – A short getting-started introduction, with an overview of Parkour’s key concepts.
+- [Introduction][intro] – A getting-started introduction, with an overview of Parkour’s key concepts.
-- [Motivation][motivation] – A detailed explanation of the goals Parkour exists to achieve, with comparison to other libraries and frameworks.
+- [Motivation][motivation] – An explanation of the goals Parkour exists to achieve, with comparison to other libraries and frameworks.
-- [Namespaces guide][namespaces] – A guided tour of Parkour’s namespaces, explaining how each set of functionality fits into the whole.
+- [Namespaces][namespaces] – A tour of Parkour’s namespaces, explaining how each set of functionality fits into the whole.
+- [Serialization][serialization] – How Parkour integrates Clojure with Hadoop
+  serialization mechanisms.
+- [Testing][testing] – Patterns for testing Parkour MapReduce jobs.

 ## License